Teaching ESL Letter Sounds: 7 Top Teaching Tips, 6 Main Issues and 7 Effective Activities

-Though the vowel + “gh” spelling isn’t uncommon, it’s not so prevailing as to mean you can’t simply teach each instance as it comes to your students’ attention, always highlighting that there simply isn’t just one way to assign sound to that combination.
+Though the vowel + “gh” spelling isn’t uncommon, it’s not so prevalent as to mean you can’t simply teach each instance as it comes to your students’ attention, always highlighting that there simply isn’t just one way to assign sound to that combination.

-7 ESL Activities for Teaching Letter Sounds
+Classroom Activities for Teaching ESL Letter Sounds

 I used this activity at least once a week with younger kids.
 They love challenging themselves and each other by accumulating points and seeing how many more points they earned from the previous quiz.